FIVE MOST SURPRISING FINDS

 2

-Skin color is a significant predictor of educational attainment, income, and occupational status among Black Americans — even after controlling for parental socioeconomic status.
+Skin color is a major predictor of educational attainment, income, and job status among Black Americans — even after controlling for parental socioeconomic status.
 The hierarchy white supremacy planted is now self-sustaining within Black communities.
 Keith & Herring, American Journal of Sociology, 1991

 1

-Lighter-skinned Black Americans earn 10–15% more than darker-skinned Black Americans with identical qualifications.
+Lighter-skinned Black Americans earn 10 to 15% more than darker-skinned Black Americans with identical qualifications.
 Not a white-versus-Black wage gap.
 A gap within the Black community, between Black people, measured in dollars, enforced by Black people.
 Goldsmith, Hamilton & Darity Jr., American Economic Review, 2006

-We are a people who have spent four centuries fighting a hierarchy imposed from outside — the brutal, exhaustively documented hierarchy of white supremacy that classified us as property, then as three-fifths of a person, then as separate-but-equal, then as targets for mass incarceration.
+We are a people who have spent four centuries fighting a hierarchy imposed from outside — the brutal, thoroughly documented hierarchy of white supremacy.
+That system classified us as property, then as three-fifths of a person, then as separate-but-equal, then as targets for mass incarceration.

-The silence that surrounds this arrangement is among the most damaging silences in the entire conversation about race in America.
+The silence around this arrangement is among the most damaging silences in the entire conversation about race in America.
 It is enforced not by white supremacists but by Black people who benefit from it.
-They have internalized it so completely that they no longer recognize it as a wound.
+They have absorbed it so completely that they no longer recognize it as a wound.
 This is not an accusation from outside.
 It is a reckoning from within.

 The Puzzle

-How does a community fighting a hierarchy imposed from outside maintain, with documented precision, a replica of that same hierarchy inside its own walls — and enforce it with silence?
+How does a community fighting a hierarchy imposed from outside maintain, with documented precision, a copy of that same hierarchy inside its own walls — and enforce it with silence?

 The Architecture of the Hierarchy

-The origins are documented and they are slavery’s.
-The plantation system created a two-tier social structure among enslaved people that mapped directly onto skin color (Russell, Wilson & Hall, 1992):
+The origins are documented, and they belong to slavery.
+The plantation system created a two-tier social structure among enslaved people that mapped directly onto skin color (Russell, Wilson & Hall, 1992).

-A hierarchy that began as the slaveholder’s organizational convenience became, over generations, a social reality with its own internal logic and its own mechanisms of enforcement.
+A hierarchy that began as the slaveholder’s organizational convenience became, over generations, a social reality with its own internal logic and its own enforcement tools.
 After emancipation, the hierarchy did not dissolve.
-It calcified.
+It hardened.

 These are not ancient history.
-The organizational constitutions, the membership records, the documented admission practices have been preserved and studied by historians.
-They show something the contemporary discourse on colorism rarely confronts directly: this hierarchy was not just imposed by white supremacy.
-It was adopted, maintained, and enforced by Black people themselves, long after the plantation system that created it had been dismantled (Kerr, 2006).
+The organizational constitutions, the membership records, and the documented admission practices have been preserved and studied by historians.
+They show something the modern conversation about colorism rarely faces head-on.
+This hierarchy was not just imposed by white supremacy.
+It was adopted, maintained, and enforced by Black people themselves, long after the plantation system that created it had been torn down (Kerr, 2006).

-Lighter-skinned Black Americans earn 10–15% more than darker-skinned Black Americans with identical qualifications — a wage gap enforced within the Black community.
+Lighter-skinned Black Americans earn 10 to 15% more than darker-skinned Black Americans with identical qualifications — a wage gap enforced within the Black community.

 Goldsmith, Hamilton & Darity Jr., American Economic Review, 2006